 Talking to friends should be mostly about your needs.
 Ask for support that you know will be helpful, accept any offers that feel right but don’t be afraid to say no if what’s offered isn’t what you want.

 As you recognise that the time is coming when the kind thing to do is to offer your friend a gentle end, your thoughts will start to turn to the actual euthanasia process.
 If you have any questions about what happens do talk to your vet.
 You’ll find what they have to say will be reassuring.
 In almost every case euthanasia is gentle, peaceful and dignified.
 There is a very good reason why people use the term ‘put to sleep’, it’s not just a comfortable euphemism.

-You’ll need to decide if you want to take your dog to the surgery or if you’d prefer an at home euthanasia, and whether you want to be with your friend as he passes on.
-There are no definitive right answers to any of these questions, it’s very much a case of what’s right for you and for your companion.
+You’ll need to decide if you want to take your dog to the surgery or if you’d prefer an at home dog euthanasia, and whether you want to be with your friend as he passes on.
+There are no definitive right answers to any of these questions.
+It’s very much a case of what’s right for you and for your companion.

 Set the appointment day, time and place.
-If you’re taking your dog to the surgery ask if you can have the final appointment of the day, or come at a time when the surgery will be quiet.
-If the vet is coming to your home check to see if there’s anything you can do ahead of time to help ensure the peaceful environment you’re seeking.
+If you’re taking your dog to the surgery ask if you can have the final appointment of the day.
+Or, come at a time when the surgery will be quiet.
+If the vet is coming to your home check there’s anything you can do to ensure the peaceful environment.

 There may be a consent form to sign.
 Get this done ahead of time if you can, and confirm fees and arrangements for payment.
 You’ll also need to clarify what happens afterwards.
 Many vets work with vet crematoriums or cemeteries.
 Alternatively, you may prefer to arrange burial for your dog in your garden.